srobo/team-emails/SR2021/2020-11-13-sr2021-kickstart-details.md

 The simulator will be based in [webots](https://cyberbotics.com/#download).
 The download is large, and we recommend downloading it before the event to ensure you can get started immediately.
 Information on downloading our simulation will be made available on [the docs](https://studentrobotics.org/docs/competition-simulator/) during the event.

 During the event, we recommend setting up a call for you and your team to communicate and collaborate, both to share ideas and discuss potential questions.
+After the main presentation we'll move into microgames, which are designed to help you et familiar with the simulator and robot.
+If you'd like a blue-shirt to sit in on this call to support competitors and answer any further questions, please [let us know](mailto:teams@studentrobotics.org).
+Note that for safeguarding reasons, we may only be in the call whilst you are.

 Visit [our website](https://studentrobotics.org/events/sr2021/kickstart/) for more information, and a link to [the livestream](https://www.youtube.com/watch?v=cQOgo0Gh4iA).